People's Party (Serbia, 2017): Formation

-Following his unsuccessful bid in an attempt to replace Ban Ki-moon as United Nations Secretary-General in late 2016, Vuk Jeremić announced in January 2017 that he would run in the April 2017 Serbian presidential election.
-Jeremić won 5.7% of the popular vote and placed fourth in the presidential election.
-After the election, Jeremić announced in June 2017 the formation of a political party which he said "would be positioned on the centre-right on the political spectrum".
+Following his unsuccessful bid in an attempt to replace Ban Ki-moon as United Nations Secretary-General in late 2016, Vuk Jeremić, the former minister of foreign affairs of Serbia, announced in January 2017 that he would run in the April 2017 Serbian presidential election.
+Jeremić won 5.7 percent of the popular vote and placed fourth in the presidential election.
+After the election, Jeremić announced in June 2017 the formation of a political party which he said "would be positioned on the centre-right on the political spectrum" (da će to biti stranka desnog centra).
 Jeremić received support from Dijana Vukomanović, a former member of the Socialist Party of Serbia, and Siniša Kovačević, a playwright.

-Miroslav Aleksić, the leader of the People's Movement of Serbia, offered Jeremić to not form a party, but to re-organise his instead under a different name.
+Miroslav Aleksić, the leader of the People's Movement of Serbia (NPS), offered Jeremić to not form a party, but to re-organise his instead under a different name.
 Jeremić accepted this and announced that the founding assembly would be held on 22 October 2017.
-At the founding assembly, Jeremić was elected president of the People's Party (Narodna), while Aleksić was elected as first vice-president and Kovačević, Sanda Rašković Ivić, Svetozar Čiplić, Zdravko Ponoš, and Nikola Jovanović were elected vice-presidents of the party.
+At the founding assembly, Jeremić was elected president of the People's Party (abbr.
+Narodna); Aleksić was elected as first vice-president; and Kovačević, Sanda Rašković Ivić, Svetozar Čiplić, Zdravko Ponoš, and Nikola Jovanović were elected vice-presidents of the party.
 Narodna also gained three seats in the National Assembly, with Aleksić, Rašković Ivić, and Vukomanović serving as its representatives.

 2017–2019

 Following the formation, Narodna began cooperating with the Movement of Free Citizens (PSG), a political organisation led by Saša Janković.
 Together with PSG and the Serbian Left (LS), Narodna announced in January 2018 that Dragan Đilas would be their joint mayoral candidate for the 2018 Belgrade City Assembly election.
-The coalition ended up placing second and won 19% of the popular vote; Narodna won 5 seats in the City Assembly of Belgrade.
+The coalition ended up placing second and won 19 percent of the popular vote; Narodna won 5 seats in the City Assembly of Belgrade.
 Following the election, Đilas proposed the idea of creating an opposition alliance with a collective leadership; Narodna supported this proposal.
-This was initially realised in the City Assembly of Belgrade, when Narodna, LS and the group led by Đilas formed the Alliance for Serbia (SZS) in May 2018, however on national level, SZS was formalised in September 2018.
-After the attack on the leader of LS, Borko Stefanović, in November 2018, SzS organised mass anti-government protests.
+This was initially realised in the City Assembly of Belgrade when Narodna, LS and the group led by Đilas formed the Alliance for Serbia (SZS) in May 2018, however on national level, SZS was formalised in September 2018.
+After the physical attack on the leader of LS, Borko Stefanović, in November 2018, SzS organised mass anti-government protests.

-In January 2019, Narodna, as well as other members of SZS, announced that they would boycott the sessions of the National Assembly, claiming that the National Assembly has no legitimacy due to the obstruction of the government over the opposition by allegedly violating the rules of the National Assembly, laws, and the Constitution.
-Additionally, Rašković Ivić announced that Narodna would boycott the 2020 parliamentary election; this was also announced by SZS in September 2019.
+In January 2019, Narodna, as well as other members of SZS, announced that they would boycott the sessions of the National Assembly, claiming that the National Assembly had no legitimacy due to the obstruction of the government over the opposition by allegedly violating the rules of the National Assembly, laws, and the Constitution.
+Additionally, Rašković Ivić announced that Narodna would boycott the 2020 parliamentary election and Vojvodina provincial election; this was also announced by SZS in September 2019.
 They claimed that the election would not be free and fair.
-At the party assembly in November 2019, Jeremić was re-elected president of Narodna, while the incumbent vice-presidents, except Čiplić who was replaced by Borislav Novaković, were also re-elected.
+At the party assembly in November 2019, Jeremić was re-elected as president of Narodna, while the incumbent vice-presidents, except Čiplić who was replaced by Borislav Novaković, were also re-elected.